 “We got a lot of press for the hope that this will impact primary care, and that's great, but it’s not our primary mission here,” says Rafael Rivera, MD, NYU’s associate dean for admissions and financial aid.
 “Our primary mission is to allow the very best physician workforce to come out of this.
 It allows students to pursue career choices based on their passion, based on their fit for the field, based on whether they would be a great surgeon, a great internist, a great psychiatrist — you name it.”

-So will eliminating debt really lead to more primary care physicians?
+For now, though, many debt-reduction programs lack that focus, which raises a question.
+Will eliminating debt really lead to more primary care physicians?
 Will it inspire more low-income students to enter the field?
 Or is that just wishful thinking?

 The problem of perception